 T8- Raised bed system of cultivation with application of bispyribac-sodium @200-250 ml/ha at 2-3 leaf stage of weeds at 20-25 DAS

-T9-Weed free
+T9-Weed-free

 T10- Weedy check

 The treatments were replicated thrice in randomized block design.
 In kharif season, ‘GNR-3’ rice variety was sown with seed rate of 50 kg/ha at spacing of 30 cm between rows.
-The recommended dose of fertilizer is 100-30-0 kg NPK/ ha and nitrogen was applied in three splits viz., 40 % as basal, 40 % at tillering stage and 20 % at panicle initiation stage.
+The recommended dose of fertilizer is 100-30-0 kg NPK/ ha and nitrogen was applied in three splits viz., 40 % as basal, 40 % at tillering stage, and 20 % at panicle initiation stage.
 Full dose of P was applied as basal to the crop.
-The data on weed population (grasses, sedge and broad-leaved weed (BLW)) and dry weed biomass was collected at 15-20 days after sowing, maximum tillering stage (60-65 days after sowing) and panicle initiation stage (80-85 days after sowing) of rice crop.
-For measurement of weed count and dry weed biomass, 1m × 1 m quadrant was used and samples at three spots were taken at all observation.
-Weed population (density) data is transformed using square root transformation to normalize their distribution before analysis.
-Yield attributes were measured from a sample of 5 panicles drawn at random from each plot at harvesting.
+The data on weed population (grasses, sedges, and broad-leaved weed (BLW)) and dried weeds were collected at 15-20 days after sowing, maximum tillering stage (60-65 days after sowing), and panicle initiation stage (80-85 days after sowing) of rice crop.
+For measurement of weed count and dried weeds, 1m × 1 m quadrant was used and samples at three spots were taken at all observation.
+Weed population (density) data was transformed using square root transformation to normalize their distribution before analysis.
+Yield attributes were measured from a sample of five panicles drawn at random from each plot at harvesting.
 The net plot was harvested and sun dried for followed by weighing the biological yield.
 Threshing was done manually and weighing of grain was done at about 14% moisture content.
 The other cultural operation and irrigations were given as common practices as per the recommendation for the rice followed in the region.
-The statistical significance among applied treatments were studied by using analysis of variance (ANOVA) following the standard procedure [12].
+The statistical significance among applied treatments was studied by using analysis of variance (ANOVA) following the standard procedure [12].
 Weed index and weed control efficiency were calculated as per the standard formulae given below: